jacotri77/iron_worker_node_twitter_bot/readme.md

 <h3>5.
 Queue / Schedule jobs for your image</h3>

-Now you can start queuing jobs or schedule recurring jobs for your image.<br>
+Now you can start queuing jobs or schedule recurring jobs for your image.<br><br>
-`iron worker queue bot`
+`iron worker queue bot` for a direct queue or you can schedule your task `iron worker queue bot --start-at "12:30" --run-times 5 --run-every 70`

 `Configuring client`<br />
         `Project 'Twitter bot' with id='59b8769be92bfa000c182d8d'`<br />
 `----->  Uploading worker 'bot'`<br />
         `Uploaded code package with id='59bafb21c5abcd000bafcd21'`<br />
         `Check` <br />`https://hud-e.iron.io/worker/projects/59b8769be92bfa000c182d8d/code/59bafb21c5abcd000bafcd21 for more info`

+<h3>6.
+Check on your running or finished tasks/h3>

+Look at <a href="https://hud-e.iron.io">HUD-e</a> to view your scheduled tasks, running or completed tasks, check logs, etc.<br><br>